captainaomi/NaomiMowbray_T1A3/readme.md

 # Naomi Mowbray T1A3 - Terminal Application

-## R3 Provide full attribution to referenced sources (where applicable)
+### R3 Provide full attribution to referenced sources (where applicable)

 The beautiful 5,000 long list of words I utilised for my Python Hangman game can be found here: https://www.randomlists.com/data/words.json
 <br>

-## R4 Provide a link to your source control repository
+### R4 Provide a link to your source control repository

 For the **GitHub repository**, you can click here: https://github.com/captainaomi/NaomiMowbray_T1A3
 <br>

-## R5 Identify any code style guide or styling conventions that the application will adhere to.
+### R5 Identify any code style guide or styling conventions that the application will adhere to.
-## Reference the chosen style guide appropriately.
+### Reference the chosen style guide appropriately.

 PEP 8 is the typical style guide for Python Code, and simply works towards ensuring there's consistency across everyone's Python Code.

 Different things that I had to be careful of and learn to be congruent with included points such as:

-- Limit all lines to a maximum of 79 characters, but for flowing long blocks of text with fewer structural restrictions (docstrings or comments), the line length should be limited to 72 characters
+- Limit all lines to a maximum of 79 characters, but for flowing long blocks of text with fewer structural restrictions (docstrings or comments), the line length should be limited to 72 characters - this took me a while and some serious back and forth with an online character counter!

 - Surround top-level function and class definitions with two blank lines, but Method definitions inside a class are surrounded by a single blank line